 When a main contractor should release the retention will depend entirely on what has been agreed in the parties’ contract.
 Under the JCT standard form contracts, the first half of the retention is paid when the project is completed, and the second half is paid following the expiration of the defects liability period.

 Within the construction industry, there is a general concern that retentions are often not released in a timely manner.
-This issue has been exacerbated by the effects of Covid-19, where cash-strapped construction companies have looked to withhold the release of retentions to maintain a cash flow within their own business.
+A government consultation published in 2020 found that unjustified late payment was a significant or very significant issue for 88% of responders.
+The issue has been exacerbated by the effects of Covid-19, where cash-strapped construction companies have looked to withhold the release of retentions to maintain a cash flow within their own business.
 When retentions are not released promptly, the unpaid party must expend time and money chasing payment, may lose the retention entirely if the main contractor becomes insolvent, and may also face an insolvency risk themselves due to the sums tied up in retentions.

 What can you do if you are owed retention monies?

-At B P Collins LLP, our construction team advise both sub-contractors and main contractors in claims concerning the release of retention monies.
+At B P Collins LLP, our construction team advises both sub-contractors and main contractors in claims concerning the release of retention monies.
+To get in touch, please email email@example.com or call 01753 889995.